 Over 220 hectares (545 acres) of this access land is statutory "open country" mapped under the Countryside & Rights of Way (CRoW) Act.
 This is the highest percentage of the total area of any local authority in South East England.

-Maps of Countryside and Rights of Way Act access land can be found on the Natural England website.
+Maps of the Countryside and the Rights of Way Act access land can be found on the Natural England website.

 For practical reasons, some areas of access land in East Sussex can only be reached via Brighton & Hove.